SuperOfficeDocs/superoffice-docs/docs/en/email/mail-link/learn/archive-as-activity.md

 ---
 uid: help-en-mail-link-create-activity
-title: Create appointment or task from email
+title: Create meeting or to-do from email
-description: Saving an email directly as an appointment or a task in your SuperOffice diary will ensure that you never forget to follow up on a customer or query.
+description: Saving an email directly as a meeting or to-do in your SuperOffice diary will ensure that you never forget to follow up on a customer or query.
 author: Bergfrid Dias
 so.date: 08.30.2023
-keywords: Mail Link, email, inbox, archive, appointment, task so.topic: howto
+keywords: Mail Link, email, inbox, archive, appointment, meeting, task, to-do, follow-up so.topic: howto
 language: en
 ---

-# Create appointment or task from email
+# Create meeting or to-do from email

-If you receive an email requesting you to take action, you can convert the email into an appointment or task in SuperOffice CRM.
+If you receive an email requesting you to take action, you can convert the email into a follow-up in SuperOffice CRM.

-![Use Mail link in Outlook to convert an email into an appointment or task in SuperOffice CRM -app-screen][img2]
+![Use Mail link in Outlook to convert an email into a meeting or to-do in SuperOffice CRM -app-screen][img2]
-![Mail link: create appointment in SuperOffice CRM -app-screen][img3]
+![Mail link: create meeting in SuperOffice CRM -app-screen][img3]
 ![Mail link: create task in SuperOffice CRM -app-screen][img4]

-## Create appointment
+## Create meeting

 1. Select the emails you want to archive.